fisherdarling/pls/README.md

 ## Why does this use boringssl?

 Because boringssl is awesome.
-If the library can't parse something that openssl, sorry about that 🤷‍♀️.
+If the library can't parse something that openssl, sorry about that.

 ## Why the name `pls`?

-After doing 12 cert rotations involving modifying and looking at random PEM in yaml, you start begging openssl to just please do the right thing.
+After doing 12 cert rotations involving modifying and looking at random PEM in yaml, you start begging openssl to just `pls` do the right thing.

 Why does openssl default to PEM output???
 It's useless.
 And if you specify `-text` you still need to add `-noout`.
 What?
 Oh, and dealing with chains in a single file is clearly blasphemous.